csu-cs/csci-235/docs/notes/08-arrays-intro.md

 Examples:

--   To declare an array with 5 elements and initializes them:
+-   To declare an array with 5 elements and initialize them:

     ```cpp
     double sales[] { 12.25, 32.40, 16.90, 23, 46.84 };